Developing Optimism

 Step 3: ReFOCUS

-Focus attention on a different beneficial activity while the uncomfortable sensations are still present and bothering you.
-Some activities could be meditating, taking walks, talking to a friend, or focusing on something important to you.
+While the uncomfortable thoughts or feelings are still present, gently shift your attention to a meaningful or constructive activity.
 You are not ignoring or distracting yourself from the uncomfortable sensations, you allow yourself to experience them while you focus attention on a wholesome activity.
+Try:

 Step 4: ReVALUE